Lumbar Disc Bulge

 To understand the mechanism of a bulging disc, it is useful to liken the disc to a vanilla slice.
 Imagine a vanilla slice wrapped in five layers of sandwich wrap.
 The top and bottom layers of pastry represent the vertebra (bones), the custard represents the jelly-like substance of the disc and the sandwich wrap represents the connective tissue around the disc.
 If you were now to pinch the front of that vanilla slice, you could imagine, the custard would squeeze towards the back of the vanilla slice and may tear two or three layers of sandwich wrap at the back of the vanilla slice.
 As a result the custard is no longer supported as effectively at the back of the vanilla slice and therefore bulges out at this location.
 In the disc, the situation is the same.
 Bending forward closes down the front of the disc, pushing the jelly-like substance within the disc towards the back.
 Overtime or suddenly, this may tear several layers of connective tissue at the back of the disc resulting in a disc bulge.

 Lumbar disc bulges most commonly occur in those who are 20 to 50 years of age.
 The lowest disc of the spine (L5/S1) is most commonly affected with the disc above (L4/L5) the second most common.

 Causes of a lumbar disc bulge

-There are three main activities in everyday life which typically cause lumbar disc bulges provided they are forceful, repetitive or prolonged enough.
-These include: bending forward, sitting down and lifting (especially in combination with twisting).
+There are 4 primary activities in everyday life which, in isolation, or combination, typically cause lumbar disc bulges provided they are forceful, repetitive or prolonged enough.
+These include: bending forwards, sitting down, lifting and twisting.
 Occasionally, lumbar disc bulges may occur following a trivial movement involving bending forward such as picking up a small object or sneezing.
-In these instances, the disc has normally been subject to repetitive or prolonged bending, sitting or lifting forces leading up to the incident.
+In these instances, the disc has normally been subject to repetitive or prolonged bending, sitting, lifting or twisting forces leading up to the incident.

 Signs and symptoms of a lumbar disc bulge